 a) The covalent bonding pattern and bond length

-b) The ease of ionization of water, even at room temperature
+b) The ease of ionisation of water, even at room temperature

 c) The presence of hydrogen bonding between water molecules